 - What is Aging in Place?

 Often, people hear 'aging in place' and immediately think wheelchair accessible.
-The real issues are ones of safety related to decreases in strength, stamina, mobility, dexterity, and/or loss of hearing and vision.
-An aging-in-place remodel is about more than ramps and grab bars.
-It's about making your home safe, comfortable, and suited to your specific situation for all the stages of your life.
+The real issues are about safety related to decreases in strength, stamina, mobility, and/or loss of hearing and vision.
+An aging-in-place remodel is not about ramps and grab bars.
+It's about making your home safe, comfortable, and suited to your specific situation for all the stages of your life, or those you love.

 - What is at the top of the list of most requested accessibility remodels?

-Converting standard tubs and showers to walk-in models are the most popular ways to make your bathroom safer and more user friendly.
-A larger-model walk-in shower with a low or nonexistent curb may work, but common changes include the installation of “comfort height toilets” and grab bars to make standing and balance easier.
+Converting standard tubs and showers to curbless designs are the most popular ways to make your bathroom safer and more user friendly.
+A larger-model walk-in shower with a low or nonexistent curb may work, but common changes include the installation of “comfort height toilets” and stylish grab bars to make standing and balance easier.

 - How will an Aging in Place remodel affect my property value?

-One sign of a good remodel is not being able to tell that it was made with limited mobility or access in mind.
-That being said, 10,000 Americans are turning 65 every day in the United States, so there is a good chance that accessibility improvements will improve your value.
+One sign of a good remodel is a timeless look.
+Whether or not you are going to plan for the future, keep in mind that 10,000 Americans are turning 65 every day in the United States, so there is a good chance that accessibility improvements will improve your value.

 - Can finishes be customized?

-Yes.
-Some improved alterations that can actually enhance the aesthetics of your space are lever style knobs and handles.
+Yes, always!
 Traditional doorknobs and handles can be difficult to grip and operate.
 Lever-style features are easier to use and can add character to your space.
-Grab bars and rails are now available in a variety of colors and finishes that look nice in any bathroom.
-Flooring is another consideration for both baths and kitchens.
+Grab bars and rails are now available in a variety of colors and finishes that look lovely in any bathroom.
+Flooring is also big consideration for both baths and kitchens.
 Textured surfaces increase traction and are ideal in the tub and shower area, and the overall floor.
-Nonslip coatings are also helpful on exterior surfaces such as decks, sidewalks and driveways.

 - What does the CAPS certification entail?

 The Certified Aging-in-Place Specialist (CAPS) Program was developed by AARP and the National Association of Home Builders (NAHB) to assist consumers in making their homes usable for a lifetime—regardless of their age, size, or functional ability.
 A traditionally designed home is not built to address the normal variation in functional ability typically seen among today’s homeowners.
-Numerous studies have revealed that over 80 percent of people aged 45 and over want to remain in the own homes for as long as possible (age in place).
+Over 80 percent of people aged 45 and over want to remain in the own homes for as long as possible (age in place) so the market is busy with home modifications,

 - Advantages of an Aging in Place remodel with Zapata Design*

-• Enables you to live in your home safely, independently and comfortably, regardless of your age or mobility.
+• Enables you or your loved ones to live in your home safely, independently and comfortably, regardless of your age or mobility.

 • Redesign a multi-functional first floor master bedroom/office or bathroom.

-• Deliver creative solutions to common environmental barriers.
+• Discover and deliver creative solutions to common environmental barriers.

 • Consider the resale value of this investment in your home.